kwameopareasiedu/vanjs-todo/README.md

 6. Deleting todos

 # Live Demo
-Try the project live at https://kwameopareasiedu.github.io/
+Click [here](https://kwameopareasiedu.github.io/vanjs-todo) for the live demo

 ## Technologies
 The following technologies were used to build this app